Hostile Takeover

 A metal door blazoned with yellow hazard symbols sat beneath a sign reading: “AUTHORIZED PERSONNEL ONLY!”

 “I don’t think we’re authorized.
-Maybe we should head back?”
+So, maybe we should head back?”

 V gave the door a solid punch — hard enough he can hear it reverberate throughout the whole building — and it held.